- Reference Number: HEY1501/2024

 It is important to consider the following points when using these aids:

-Placement: Correct placement of the aid in the mouth or on the neck/cheek is essential for success.
-When using an intra-oral aid, the tube should be inserted about 1-2 inches inside the mouth, ensuring minimal obstruction to the tongue and teeth.
-When using on the neck or cheek, a soft, pliable area of skin is required, large enough to place the head of the aid comfortably.
-Do not use on a spot that triggers coughing or discomfort.
+When using the device on the neck or cheek, a soft, pliable area of skin is required, large enough to place the head of the aid comfortably.
+Place the device flat against your neck/ cheek.
+Do not place on a swollen area of tissue or on a spot that triggers coughing or discomfort.

 Articulation: You may need to emphasize speech sounds to improve clarity.
 Please refer to the practice items.